-Harkening back to their original band name, “Monsters Calling Home, Vol. 2,” seems anything but the band’s typical pensive, folk sound.
+Harkening back to their original band name, “Monsters Calling Home, Vol. 2,” seems anything but Run River North’s typical pensive, indie folk sound.
 The five-track EP, which dropped on Nov.
-1, is reminiscent of early 2000s post-punk revival bands like The Strokes, but with a more modern twist.
-Yet Run River North make it seem like they’ve been dabbling in this genre for years, and perhaps they have.
-These indie veterans have been big names on the scene since their band formed in 2011, and though they’ve gone through changes in members throughout their years, Alex Hwang, Daniel Chae and Sally Kang are still proving why their band is still a clear standout among the ranks.
+1, is reminiscent of early 2000s post-punk revival bands like the Strokes, but with a more modern twist.
+Yet Run River North makes it seem like they’ve been dabbling in this genre for years, and perhaps they have.
+They’ve been big names on the scene since the band formed in 2011, and though they’ve gone through changes in members throughout their years, Alex Hwang, Daniel Chae and Sally Kang are still proving why they’re still a clear standout among the ranks.

-The first track, “Wake Up,” opens with their familiar musical flourish—an exuberant, folksy melody played on the violin.
+The first track, “Wake Up,” opens with Run River North’s familiar musical flourish: an exuberant, folksy melody played on the violin.
 But they waste no time in switching it up to a different, more pop-like arrangement in the verses.
 As the chorus continues with lyrics like “We ain’t got no money/ But we’ve got lots of time,” it’s hard not to imagine this song in the background of an upbeat coming-of-age flick.
 It’s a charming, feel-good anthem that beckons listeners to “come smell the roses” and live a little.

-The next two tracks, “I’m Amazing” and “OKAY COOL,” showcase catchy, psychedelic melodies accompanied by grainy recordings of Hwang rhythmically chanting “Somebody call the cops/ I’m amazing!” and Kang dreamily singing “No one cares.”
-The song’s surreal lyrics are layered over funky beats, creating two jams that are impossible not to dance to.
-Meanwhile, “Monsters,” gets us nostalgic for early-mid 2000s rock music with its electric guitar riffs and mischievous, taunting choruses of “nah, nah, nah.”
-The lyrics are equally whimsical, filled with imagery of clawed monsters “coming after you,” accompanied by light-hearted, playful vocal ad-libs by the band.
+The next two tracks, “I’m Amazing” and “OKAY COOL,” showcase catchy, psychedelic melodies accompanied by grainy recordings of Hwang rhythmically chanting “Somebody call the cops/ I’m amazing!” and Kang dreamily singing “No one cares,” respectively.
+The songs’ surreal lyrics are layered over funky beats, creating two jams that are impossible not to dance to.
+Meanwhile, “Monsters,” gets us nostalgic for early to mid-2000s rock music, with its electric guitar riffs and mischievous, taunting choruses of “nah, nah, nah.”
+The other verses are equally whimsical, filled with imagery of clawed monsters “coming after you,” accompanied by light-hearted, playful vocal ad-libs by the band.

 Run River North’s new sound on the EP evokes touches of Pharrell’s signature funk and the Arctic Monkeys’ psychedelic rock riffs.
-While “Monsters Calling Home, Vol. 2” is a departure from the band’s old roots, it’s a testament to their ability to constantly and successfully experiment with genres.
-With these four playful and stylish tracks, Run River North reminds us that life isn’t as serious as we make it, so it’s better to just go with the flow and enjoy ourselves.
+While “Monsters Calling Home, Vol. 2” is a departure from the band’s roots, it’s a testament to their ability to constantly and successfully experiment with genres.
+With these five playful and stylish tracks, Run River North reminds us that life isn’t as serious as we make it, so it’s best to just go with the flow and enjoy ourselves.